DATA-606-2023-FALL-THURSDAY/lavanya_telapudi/README.md

 **Housing Market Data Analysis**
 - Created MySQL database, migrated to AWS RDS using AWS Glue
 - Preprocessed data in Excel, visualized insights with Tableau

-**Song Lyric Generation using GPT-2 and LSTM**
-- Developed chatbot for lyrics generation using GPT-2 and LSTM
-- Converted generated text to music

 **POS for Event Management System**
 - Designed POS using OOP concepts